itsmosalah/flutter_resources/Session_1_dart/task1.md

 <details>
 <summary>Hint 2</summary>

-We need something that can store key-value pairs, and then we need to determine the suitable data type
+We need something that can store key-value pairs, and then we need to determine the suitable data type for the keys and values.

 </details>